-- In addition, PGR alumni will also have access to the standard alumni benefits.
+- In addition, postgraduate research alumni will also have access to the standard alumni benefits.

 By joining the Doctoral College alumni community you will be be supported during your career journey, for up to three years after leaving, through free access to: